sched-ext/scx/README.md

 #### Setting Up Dev Environment

-In addition to the packages from the previous step, install the followings.
+In addition to the packages from the previous step, install the following.

 ```
 pacman -Sy scx/linux-headers scx/clang-github-bin meson cargo bpf pahole